-$S_X$ = score of competitor X
+S_X = score of competitor X

-$S_W$ = average score of top half of competitors of round
+S_W = average score of top half of competitors of round

-Note 1: Final and semi-final flights to determine the individual winner are usually only required for World and Continental Championships.
+Note 1: Final flights to determine the individual winner are usually only required for World and Continental Championships.
 For open international events, national championships, and domestic competitions, the total of the three best preliminary flights out of four or the best two out of three may be used to determine the individual winner and team placing.
 Flights of Schedule F may be incorporated depending on local circumstances and the time available.